-Most lenders in Australia have five main factors that they look at to establish your eligibility for a loan.
-While each lender has its own processes and exact criteria, there are requirements that they all have in common.
-It’s important to know, understand and (most importantly) meet these minimum requirements before you start your application.
+Most lenders in Australia assess five main factors to establish eligibility, though each lender may have their own processes and criteria.
+It's crucial to know, understand, and meet these minimum requirements before starting your application.

 Almost all of Australia’s lenders need you to have a steady income so that you can keep up with (at least) the minimum payments you’ll have to make each month to pay back the loan and its interest.
 Some lenders will consider you even if you’re on a low income (although you may only be eligible for smaller loans), while others ask for a minimum annual income before you can apply.

-There’s no discrimination against any job sector (as long as it’s legal, of course), but many lenders prefer you to be in full-time employment.
-You can still find loans even if you’re a part-time worker or you’re self–employed, but there may be fewer options, with smaller limits or other extra conditions.
+There’s no discrimination against any job sector (as long as it’s legal, of course), but many lenders prefer you to be in permanent employment.
+You can still find loans even if you’re a part-time worker or you’re self–employed, but there may be fewer options if you’re casual, with smaller limits or other extra conditions.

 The big difference between an unsecured and a secured personal loan is the security.
-That’s not a play on words; the security is the assets that you can back the loan with.
+That’s not a play on words - the security is the assets that you can back the loan with.
 Good examples of secured loans include car loans and mortgages.
-The car or your house is collateral in the event of you defaulting, so the lender feels safer when it comes to approving your loan application.
+In this case your car or home acts as collateral in the event you happen to default, so the lender feels safer when it comes to approving your loan application.
 An unsecured loan has no collateral involved, so the lender needs to use your credit score as the main factor when making a decision.

 You’ll have to list your assets, expenses and existing debts when you make your application.
 This is because lenders use your income and outgoings (including debts) when they look at your debt–to–income ratio, or DTI.
 Having more income may raise your credit rating as long as you’re not ploughing it all into repaying credit cards, overdrafts or a huge mortgage.
 It’s about how much your disposable income is and how you handle it, not just about rocking up to the bank and asking “How much can I borrow?”